01 of 05

 Cut the Floor of the Wedging Table

 Before going further, set the floor in place, without any glue or screws.
-This dry run ensures that the floor will fit perfectly, without taking the chance of misaligned screw holes or the mess of glue in the wrong places.Continue to 4 of 5 below.
+A dry run ensures that the floor will fit perfectly, without taking the chance of misaligned screw holes or the mess of glue in the wrong places.Continue to 4 of 5 below.

 04 of 05